alphaleadership/feed/source/_posts/businessacumen/businessacumen#2014-4-25.md

 **Nombre de comptes affectés** : 26 596

 ## Description
 In April 2014, the Australian "Business Acumen Magazine" website was hacked by an attacker known as 1337MiR.
-The breach resulted in over 26,000 accounts being exposed including usernames, email addresses and password stored with a weak cryptographic hashing algorithm \(MD5 with no salt\).
+The breach resulted in over 26,000 accounts being exposed including usernames, email addresses and password stored with a weak cryptographic hashing algorithm MD5 with no salt.

 ## Données exposées
 - Email addresses